Burn-E99/TheArtificer/README.md

     * `channel` - The Discord Channel ID that the bot is to send the results into.
     * `rollstr` - A roll string formatted identically to the roll command detailed in the "Available Commands" section.
   * Optional query parameters (these parameters do not require values unless specified):
+    * `c` - Count - Shows the Count Embed, containing the count of successful rolls, failed rolls, rerolls, drops, and explosions
+    * `nd` - No Details - Suppresses all details of the requested roll.
     * `snd` - Super No Details - Suppresses all details of the requested roll and hides no details message.
-    * `nd` - No Details - Suppresses all details of the requested roll.
     * `s` - Spoiler - Spoilers all details of the requested roll.
     * `m` - Maximize Roll - Rolls the theoretical maximum roll, cannot be used with Nominal roll.
     * `n` - Nominal Roll - Rolls the theoretical nominal roll, cannot be used with Maximise roll.